 Little Adams Peak is located in the small mountain town of Ella, right in the heart of Sri Lanka.
 If you plan on hiking Little Adams Peak, Sri Lanka, you’ll need to base yourself in the town of Ella for at least one night.
 This will enable you to have an early morning start so that you can reach the peak in time for sunrise.

 We stayed at the Hangover Hostel in Ella, which is a 2-minute walk away from the main street of Ella where all the shops and restaurants are.
 It’s also very conveniently located to hike Adam’s Peak.
 It took us around 45 minutes to reach the top of Little Adam’s Peak from Hangover Hostel.
 The hostel itself is very clean, sociable, with spacious rooms and big lockers for your stuff.
+We took the train from Kandy to Ella on the previous afternoon and were glad to have somewhere nice and so well located for our sunrise hike of Little Adams Peak.

 If you don’t want to stay in a hostel there are a few gems you simply must try!